The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 However, most often the cause of the error is the failure to fulfill the second condition, since it hardly makes sense to install a 32-bit system now (except for computers with 32-bit processors).

-To correct the situation, you will either need to change the BIOS settings, or prepare it in such a way that it supports working with UEFI automatically.
+To correct the situation, you will need to either change the BIOS settings, or prepare it in such a way that it supports working with UEFI automatically.

-BIOS or UEFI setup
+Setting up BIOS or UEFI

-In Windows 7, most often you need to press Esc , F1 or F2 , depending on the motherboard manufacturer.
+In Windows 7, you most often need to press Esc, F1 or F2, depending on the motherboard manufacturer.

-For Windows 10, to enter the UEFI settings, you will have to run:
+For Windows 10, to enter the UEFI settings you will have to run:

 2. Go to the update and security window;

-The second step is to select the appropriate disk mode - instead of IDE, designed for the old type of HDD, you should choose.
+The second step is to select the appropriate disk operating mode - instead of IDE, designed for the old type of HDD, you should choose.

 Configuration can be done in the Peripherals or SATA Configuration menu.